About Us

 Hannah Bowley

 Hannah previously played professional basketball and has an interest in treating sporting injuries and assisting athletes to return to competition as soon as possible.
 She is experienced in the management carpal tunnel syndrome and DeQuervain’s tenosynovitis - particularly when related to pregnancy or post natal; and other chronic conditions such as, osteoarthritis and rheumatoid arthritis.
-Hannah is experienced in the treatment of fractures, tendon injuries, joint dislocations, burns and scar management.
+Hannah is experienced in the treatment of fractures, tendon injuries and repairs, joint dislocations, burns and scar management.

 Erica Elliot

-Erica is an Accredited Hand Therapist (as awarded by the Australian Hand Therapy Association), a University of South Australia trained Occupational Therapist and has her Masters of Health Science degree from Monash University.
-She has over 20 years’ experience as an Occupational Therapist, with over 18 years working in the area of hand therapy in both Australia and overseas.
+Erica is an Accredited Hand Therapist (as awarded by the Australian Hand Therapy Association - AHTA), a University of South Australia trained Occupational Therapist and has her Masters of Health Science degree from Monash University.
+She has over 20 years’ experience as an Occupational Therapist, with over 20 years working in the area of hand therapy in both Australia and overseas.
 Erica has worked primarily in the public service (SA Health and the National Health Service, UK) working in Adelaide at both the Royal Adelaide Hospital (RAH) and as hand therapy team leader at Flinders Medical Centre.
 She has also worked in the Burns Unit at the RAH.

 Along with Kathy and Belinda, Erica was on the committee to organise the national AHTA conference in Adelaide in 2017.
 She joined the AHTA in 2006 as an associate and has been a full member of the AHTA since 2013.